JurgenR/aioslsk/docs/source/USAGE.rst

 Sharing
 =======

 The client provides a mechanism for scanning and caching the files you want to share.
-Directories you wish to share can be provided through the settings:
+Directories you wish to share can be :ref:`added and removed on the fly <shares_add_remove_scan>` or provided through the settings:

 .. code-block:: python